Scilla nana

-Scilla nana, known as dwarf glory-of-the-snow, is a bulbous perennial from Crete flowering in early spring with flowers in shades of lilac blue.
+Scilla nana, known as dwarf glory-of-the-snow, is a bulbous perennial flowering plant endemic to Crete.
+It flowers in early spring with flowers in shades of lilac blue.
 After flowering, it goes into dormancy until the next spring.
 It belongs to a group of Scilla species that were formerly put in a separate genus, Chionodoxa, and may now be treated as Scilla sect.
 Chionodoxa.
 It has not always been recognized as distinct from Scilla cretica.

 Description

 Like all members of Scilla sect.
 Chionodoxa, the bases of the stamens of Scilla nana are flattened and closely clustered in the middle of the flower.
 In other species of Scilla, the stamens are not flattened or clustered together.

 S. nana (like S. cretica) has two leaves per bulb, and at most one flowering stem, with one to five (more commonly three) flowers in a loose raceme.
 Individual flowers are up to 2.4 cm diameter with tepals up to 1.1 cm long, most facing upwards, the overall colour effect being some shade of lilac-blue.
 Sfikas distinguishes between smaller plants with whitish flowers occurring above 1700 m, S. nana, and larger plants with bluer flowers occurring below 1700 m, S. cretica.

 S. nana subsp. albescens (synonym S. albescens) is recognized by some sources, although not by others.
 It has slightly smaller flowers (tepals up to 1 cm long), whitish with lavender to violet-blue tips.
 It was awarded the RHS Award of Garden Merit (H4 – hardy outdoors anywhere in the British Isles) in 2004, subject to availability.